alexuserid/serverKeyValue/README.md

 # serverKeyValue

-file server.go was made include structs.
+file server.go use structs.
 This server writes keys and values.
 It also may shows values by entered key.

 file serverMaps.go do the same, but use maps